What are Trauma Disorders?

-Treatment is absolutely needed because trauma does not get better on its own and can cause harmful complications if not treated.
-Getting diagnosed and finding professional treatment is important.
+While trauma disorders cause a lot of distress and impairment, they can be treated and managed with help from a mental health professional.
 Our mental health professionals offer treatment that can help our patients recover, learn to process and cope with the traumatic memories, and begin to live a normal life again.

 Sam Y. Lee, LPC

 Sam Y. Lee has 18 years, providing various modalities of treatment including a combination of techniques from Cognitive Behavioral Therapy, Family Systems Therapy, trauma recovery, and Eye Movement Desensitization and Reprocessing (EMDR) among others.

 What is an EMDR session like?

 After the therapist and client agree that EMDR therapy is a good fit, the beginning sessions will involve discussing what the client wants to work on and improving the client's ability to manage distress.
 When ready for the next phases of EMDR therapy, the client will be asked to focus on a specific event.
 Attention will be given to a negative image, belief, emotion, and body feeling related to this event, and then to a positive belief that would indicate the issue was resolved.

 While the client focuses on the upsetting event, the therapist will begin sets of side-to-side eye movements, sounds, or taps.
 The client will be guided to notice what comes to mind after each set.
 They may experience shifts in insight or changes in images, feelings, or beliefs regarding the event.
 The client has full control to stop the therapist at any point if needed.
 The sets of eye movements, sounds, or taps are repeated until the event becomes less disturbing.